 Difference #1: Weight Restrictions

 A box truck can be called by many different names, such as cube truck or van, box van, or straight truck.
 This style of truck has a rectangular shape where the cab is separated from the box.
 Box trucks can hold 12,599 to 33,000 pounds, depending on the length of the box.
-Because box trucks can handle larger amounts of weight, they are often used to move or haul large quantities of product longer distances while also stopping frequently, like a company distributing to produce to local restaurants and grocery stores.
+Because box trucks can handle larger amounts of weight, they are often used to move or haul large quantities of products longer distances while also stopping frequently, like a company distributing to produce to local restaurants and grocery stores.

 Step vans can hold relatively less compared to the box truck.
 As an example,